-CRYTC Research Coordinator and Project Administrator for the Six Seasons of the Asiniskaw Ithiniwak
+CRYTC Research Coordinator and Senior Research Associate for the Six Seasons of the Asiniskaw Ithiniwak

 2014 B.A.
 British and American Studies (University of Konstanz)

 2016 M.A.
 English Literature (University of Konstanz)

 Spring 2021: ““So the names were pulled / From the depths”: Gregory Scofield’s Poetics of Witnessing” Rising Up Conference Proceedings Publication, edited by Laura Forsythe and Jennifer Markides, DIO Press.

 (Fall/Winter 2020) “We Are Here Now”: The Generative Refusal of Fictional Residential School Diaries” Studies in American Indian Literatures Special Issue: “Sovereign Histories, Gathering Bones, Embodying Land.”

 Spring 2019: “Residential School Photography: From Photographic Propaganda to Empowering Pictures” Research Journeys in/to Multiple Ways of Knowing, edited by Laura Forsythe and Jennifer Markides, DIO Press, 2019.
 165-174.

 Spring 2019: “’Bih’kee-yan’: Richard Wagamese’s Keeper’n Me and the Imaginative Renewal of Relationships” Vienna Working Papers in Canadian Studies, Online Journal of The Center for Canadian Studies, University of Vienna.
 85-103.